a5reyes/VinylDeals-NewReleases/README.md

 -set limit to amount of releases or deals you want to see

-update 1/20/25 - now removes expired vinyl deals, added buttons for links
+update 1/20/25 - now removes expired vinyl deals, added buttons for links, added my amazon affiliate sitestripe tag to amazon deals